 - A self-aware and self-analytical letter of introduction to the portfolio (minimum 500 words).
-As part of this letter, students must define both the intellectual limitations and strengths of the writing in the portfolio and the specific drafting and revision methods employed in their production.
+As part of this letter, you must define both the intellectual limitations and strengths of the writing samples in the portfolio, as well as the specific drafting and revision methods employed in their production.

 - Essays that you've worked on in previous courses are perfect for this purpose.
-We ask for multiple examples because we know that you are a multifaceted writer, whose strengths and weaknesses may vary depending on the assignment.
-We get a much more accurate picture of your abilities when we see multiple examples of those abilities.
+We ask for multiple examples because, as a multifaceted writer, your strengths and weaknesses may vary depending on the assignment.
+We get a much more accurate picture of your abilities when we see multiple examples of your abilities.
 You should include copies of the original assignment prompts if available.

 - You may also choose to include a short piece of writing that demonstrates creativity or imagination.
 Although the weight of the evaluation of the portfolio will be primarily on the demonstration of critical and analytical abilities, we recognize the value of creative work and invite you to include it.

-- All portfolios must be submitted with a signed cover sheet that acts as a certification of originality.
-On this form, you assert that this indeed your own work and that no one has written it but you.
-The Honor System specifically states that students must do their own work and only their own work, adding that "All incoming students are expected to subscribe to this Pledge upon entrance to the university."
-With that in mind, we ask that you, as an incoming student, promise that your portfolio is your original work and that you have not relied on excessive or inappropriate assistance from anyone else in the development of that material.
+- A signed cover sheet that will act as a certification of originality.
+On this form, you assert that the work contained in your writing portfolio is indeed your own work and that no one has written it but you.
+The university's Honor System specifically states that students must do their own work and only their own work, and all new incoming students are required to subscribe to the Honor Pledge upon entrance to the university.

-We ask that names, identifying marks, teacher marks and teacher comments be removed from all pages of the portfolio.
-Only your student ID number should appear on each page of each piece of writing.
+- We ask that names, identifying marks, teacher marks and teacher comments be removed from all pages of your writing portfolio.
+Your student ID number should appear on each page of each piece of writing.

-Portfolios should be submitted electronically (in PDF, DOC or DOCX format) to the director of the Writing Program at email@example.com.
+Your writing portfolio should be submitted electronically (in PDF, DOC or DOCX format) to firstname.lastname@example.org.

 This list includes only the writing courses offered by the Department of English.
 Writing-intensive courses are offered throughout the university.